rakimsth/kubernetes-deployment/README.md

 `minikube service node-app-service`

 - Check all the logs in the lens.
-Download it from this link [Link](https://k8slens.dev/)
+Download it from this [Link](https://k8slens.dev/)